How to Choose the Right Casket

 Particle board/cloth caskets are a highly economical alternative to the metal and wood varieties.

-Another design factor to take into consideration when buying a casket is the materials and design used for the interior of the casket.
+Another design factor to take into consideration when deciding which casket to choose is the materials and design used for the interior of the casket.
 The two most popular materials used for the interior of a casket are crepe and velvet.
 Each fabric has its own distinct texture, which is used to compliment the exterior of the casket, as well as provide a comfortable and luxurious resting place for loved ones after they have passed.